Instant Pot Lemon Garlic Chicken is no joke and has quickly become one of my most popular recipes of all time!

-I am sure as some point I will not have THIS much fun with my Instant Pot, but I have to be honest…it really is pretty great.
+I am sure at some point I will not have THIS much fun with my Instant Pot, but I have to be honest…it really is pretty great.
 I’ve had more days lately where I run out of time and all of the sudden it’s dinner time and I am without a plan.

 When I was writing Down South Paleo, there was usually a dinner plan because there were so many recipes I had to write and recreate.
 But now that my manuscript is turned in and edited, I am back to running around like a chicken.
-Actually, that part never stopped.
-Nevermind.

 So tonight I thought I would try a Lemon Garlic Chicken in there and by using the saute feature and then the chicken setting, I had dinner in about 30 minutes.
 I also thickened the sauce at the end and it was just perfect!

 If you are looking for more Instant Pot recipes to try that are fan favorites, be sure to check out my Chicken Yum Yum

 And also my Instant Pot Hamburger Soup